ljpernic/finalblog/content/posts/2017-08-17---Existential-Dread-Millennial-Edition.md

 Now, instead of having no information, I have more than I could digest if it was my full-time job, and where once there was just the Soviets, I’m pulled in a hundred directions of existential dread:

-The population bomb is ticking.
+The population bomb is ticking.<br/>
-The hole in the ozone will fry us.
+The hole in the ozone will fry us.<br/>
-And the North Koreans will nuke us.
+And the North Koreans will nuke us.<br/>
-Donald Trump will provoke World War III.
+Donald Trump will provoke World War III.<br/>
-Immigrants and automation will steal our jobs.
+Immigrants and automation will steal our jobs.<br/>
-And Vladimir Putin will destroy western democracy.
+And Vladimir Putin will destroy western democracy.<br/>
-Muslims will come to eat our children (which isn’t halal).
+Muslims will come to eat our children (which isn’t halal).<br/>
-Global warming will kill our crops and generate super storms.
+Global warming will kill our crops and generate super storms.<br/>
-Peak oil will arrive and we’ll run out of energy to power our world.
+Peak oil will arrive and we’ll run out of energy to power our world.<br/>
 Antibiotic effectiveness will end and we’ll die in droves of simple diseases.

-Iran will get the bomb.
+Iran will get the bomb.<br/>
-Liechtenstein will get the bomb.
+Liechtenstein will get the bomb.<br/>
 My parents-in-law will get the bomb.

 And I have to somehow parse the Encyclopedia Britannica-sized wealth of information and cut through the lies of every "news" source with a polished website and an angle to push, and some of it’s true and some of it’s not, so I end up sitting here without a clear idea of what's happening in the world.